Araffe/vdc-networking-lab/readme.md

 **1)** In the Azure portal under the resource group VDC-Hub, click 'Add' and search for 'Network Security Group'.
 Create a new NSG named *Hub-NSG*.

 **2)** Navigate to the newly created NSG and select it.
 Select 'Inbound Security Rules'.
-Click 'Add' to add a new rule and then click the 'Advanced' button.
+Click 'Add' to add a new rule.
 Use the following parameters:

 - Name: *Allow-http*
 - Priority: *100*